 - 16h00 – Head out on afternoon activity.
 Usually accompanied with sundowner drinks

 - 19h30 – Return from afternoon activity and relax with drinks before dinner.

 - 22h00 – Sleep!
 It’s been a long day on safari

-- The capital of Zambia is Lusaka, and is one of the main entrance points into the country.
-We flew to Lusaka from Nairobi and stayed at the beautiful Latitude 15 hotel before we made way for our safari.
+- The capital of Zambia is Lusaka and is one of the main entrance points into the country.
+We flew to Lusaka from Nairobi and stayed at the beautiful Latitude 15 hotel before we made our way for our safari.

 - The main currency in Zambia is the Zambian Kwacha.
 Although USD is accepted at most safari lodges.
-Many places in Zambia do not accept credit card.
+Many places in Zambia do not accept credit cards.

 - We found most Zambians to be extremely friendly, with many in the tourism sector being able to speak excellent English.